AWS Certification – Analytics Services – Cheat Sheet

 • is a web service that utilizes a hosted Hadoop framework running on the web-scale infrastructure of EC2 and S3

-• launches all nodes for a given cluster in the same Availability Zone, which improves performance as it provides higher data access rate
+• launches all nodes for a given cluster in the same Availability Zone, which improves performance as it provides a higher data access rate.

-• consists of Master Node for management and Slave nodes, which consists of Core nodes holding data and Task nodes for performing tasks only
+• consists of Master/Primary Node for management and Slave nodes, which consist of Core nodes holding data and providing compute and Task nodes for performing tasks only.

 • is fault tolerant for slave node failures and continues job execution if a slave node goes down